 - Rotating rotor blades can injure fingers or hands.
 Stay behind the handles and away from the discharge opening while operating the snowthrower.
-Keep your face, hands, feet, and any other part of your body or clothing away from moving or rotating parts. - Before adjusting, cleaning, repairing, and inspecting the snowthrower, and before unclogging the discharge chute, stop the engine, remove the key, and wait for all moving parts to stop. - Use a stick, not your hands, to remove obstructions from the discharge chute. - Before leaving the operating position, stop the engine, remove the key, and wait for all moving parts to stop. - Do not wear loose-fitting clothing that could get caught in moving parts. - If a shield, safety device, or decal is damaged, illegible, or lost, repair or replace it before beginning operation.
+Keep your face, hands, feet, and any other part of your body or clothing away from moving or rotating parts. - Before adjusting, cleaning, repairing, and inspecting the snowthrower, and before unclogging the discharge chute, stop the engine, remove the key, and wait for all moving parts to stop. - Before leaving the operating position, stop the engine, remove the key, and wait for all moving parts to stop. - If a shield, safety device, or decal is damaged, illegible, or lost, repair or replace it before beginning operation.
 Also, tighten any loose fasteners. - Do not smoke while handling gasoline. - Do not use the snowthrower on a roof. - Do not touch the engine while it is running or soon after it has stopped because the engine may be hot enough to cause a burn. - Perform only those maintenance instructions described in this manual.
 Before performing any maintenance, service, or adjustment, stop the engine, remove the key, and disconnect the wire from the spark plug.
-If major repairs are ever needed, contact an Authorized Service Dealer.

-- Do not change the governor settings on the engine. - When storing the snowthrower for more than 30 days, drain the fuel from the fuel tank to prevent a potential hazard.
+If major repairs are ever needed, contact your Authorized Service Dealer. - Do not change the governor settings on the engine. - When storing the snowthrower for more than 30 days, drain the fuel from the fuel tank to prevent a potential hazard.
 Store fuel in an approved fuel container.
 Remove the key from the ignition switch before storing the snowthrower. - Purchase only genuine Toro replacement parts and accessories.